anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 identically as in that document: artifact, imprint, domain, Join Registrar/Coordinator (JRC), Pledge, and Voucher.

-In this document, the term "Registrar" is used instead of "Join Registrar/Coordinator (JRC)".
+In this document, the term "Registrar" is used throughout instead of "Join Registrar/Coordinator (JRC)".

 The term "installation network" refers to all devices in the installation and the network connections between them.
 The term "installation IP_address" refers to an address out of the set of addresses which are routable over the whole installation network.